 Educational innovation is the novel execution of ideas that contribute to more effective teaching and learning practices.
 The result of educational innovation impacts people in academia and beyond to reach mutual goals.

 The adjudication committee tends to look for those that demonstrate impact on students and institutions, those that tell a story, that “jump off the page.”
 What impresses is depth and harmony in the dossier, not simply a long list of activities.

 All faculty members of Brock University are eligible to apply, however current members of the Senate Teaching and Learning Policy Committee who are nominated will be excused from any deliberations related to the award.

 A faculty member is only eligible for one award every ten (10) years.

 Each candidate must submit a digital application package to the teaching award online repository by May 30 annually to be considered for this award.
+Note: 2023 Deadline has been extended to November 10.
 Questions?
 Contact Center for Pedagogical Innovation at firstname.lastname@example.org.